slcorp/RTView-MySQL-DB/README.md

 	You will see your MySQL instance listed as 'mysql-rtview'
 ##Using the MySQL Instance for RTView History
 * Ensure to have the JDBC driver for the MySQL database is installed in your client machine and it is available in the RTView class path.

+(Versions of JDBC drivers tested: mysql-connector-java-5.1.39 and mysql-connector-java-5.1.38 to connect to the MySQL instance).

 * Configure a new SQL database connection to MySQL instance in RTView Builder.
 You need the correct inputs for the following connection parameters.
 	* Database name
 	* User name